 - 1. Please indicate how many hours you spent on this lab.
-This will not affect your grade, but will be helpful for calibrating the workload for next semester's labs. - 2.
+This will not affect your grade (unless omitted), but will be helpful for calibrating the workload for next semester's labs. - 2.
 A completed version of Table 1. - 3.
-A printout of the simulation waveforms showing correct operation of the processor.
-Does it write the correct value to address 84?

-The simulation waveforms should give the signal values in hexadecimal format and should be in the following order: clk, reset, pc, instr, aluout, writedata, memwrite, and readdata.
+An image of the simulation waveforms showing correct operation of the processor.
+Does it write the correct value to address 84? - The simulation waveforms should give the signal values in hexadecimal format and should be in the following order: clk, reset, pc, instr, aluout, writedata, memwrite, and readdata.
 Do not display any other signals in the waveform.
 Check that the waveforms are zoomed out enough that the grader can read your bus values.
 Unreadable waveforms will receive no credit.
-Use several pages as necessary.
+Use several pages and multiple images as necessary. - 4.
+Marked up versions of the datapath schematic and decoder tables that adds the ori and bne instructions.

-- 4. Marked up versions of the datapath schematic and decoder tables that adds the ori and bne instructions. - 5.
-A printout of your Verilog code for your modified MIPS computer (including ori and bne functionality) with the changes highlighted and commented in the code. - 6.
-A printout of your memfile2.dat containing your test2 machine language code. - 7.
-A printout of the simulation waveforms showing correct operation of your modified processor on the new program.
+- 5. Your SystemVerilog code for your modified MIPS computer (including ori and bne functionality) with the changes highlighted and commented in the code. - 6.
+The contents of your memfile2.dat containing your test2 machine language code. - 7.
+An image of the simulation waveforms showing correct operation of your modified processor on the new program.
 What address and data value are written by the sw instruction?

-Cycle reset Pc instr branch srca srcb aluout zero pcsrc writedata mem write read data 1 1 00 addi \$2,\$0,5 20020005 0 0 5 5 0 0 0 0 х 2 0 04 addi \$3,\$0,12 2003000c 0 0 с с 0 0 0 0 х 3 0 08 addi \$7,\$3,-9 20067fff7 0 c -9 3 0 0 0 0 х 4 0 0C
+Cycle reset рс instr branch srca srcb aluout zero pcsrc writedata memwrite read data 1 1 00 addi \$2,\$0,5 20020005 0 0 5 5 0 0 0 0 Х 2 0 04 addi \$3,\$0,12 2003000c 0 0 С с 0 0 0 0 х 3 0 08 addi \$7,\$3,-9 20067fff7 0 c -9 3 0 0 0 0 х 4 0 0C